Bang2985/introduction-to-git/.github/steps/1-step.md

    <img width="500px" src="https://github.com/user-attachments/assets/62688039-3601-4a23-8f61-408210faff0a"/>

+1. With your author details configured, Mona should already be busy checking your work.
+Give her a moment and keep watch in the comments.
+You will see her respond with progress info and the next steps.

 > [!TIP]
 > You can also change your username and email per project, if you have multiple accounts.
-On an **existing** project, use `--local` instead of `--global`.
+On an **existing** project repository, use `--local` instead of `--global`.

 <details>
 <summary>Having trouble? 🤷</summary><br/>